-Tosh’s practice focuses on litigation and dispute resolution in a variety of areas, including corporate/commercial litigation, administrative and public law, and environmental law.
+Tosh’s practice focuses on litigation and dispute resolution in a variety of areas, including corporate/commercial litigation, administrative and public law, environmental law, insurance law and tax law.

 Tosh has appeared as counsel before the Ontario Superior Court of Justice, the Court of Appeal for Ontario, the Federal Court of Canada, the Saskatchewan Court of Queen’s Bench, and the Ontario Human Rights Tribunal.

 “Density, Destinations or Both?
 A Comparison of Measures of Walkability in Relation to Transportation Behaviours, Obesity and Diabetes in Toronto, Canada” 9:1 PLOS ONE e85295